tootal/blog/test.md

 that can capture such behavior in the local clique counts.

 In {% fig trends %}, we plot the $C_k$ values for a number of graphs.
-We notice, for example, that the {\tt soc-pokec} network has a "flatter" distribution of $C_k$ for some of the initial values, while the {\tt com-orkut} graph looks much closer to a binomial distribution.
-The latter suggests that the bulk of cliques are coming from the maximum clique in the {\tt com-orkut} graph, but not so in the {\tt soc-pokec} graph.
+We notice, for example, that the *soc-pokec* network has a "flatter" distribution of $C_k$ for some of the initial values, while the *com-orkut* graph looks much closer to a binomial distribution.
+The latter suggests that the bulk of cliques are coming from the maximum clique in the *com-orkut* graph, but not so in the *soc-pokec* graph.

 In {% fig trends-dblp %}, we plot the $k$-clique counts (vs $k$) for two different versions across time for the DBLP citation network{% cite Aminer %}.